-The majority of the Company's non-U.S. sales orders are manufactured by the Company's subsidiary in the Netherlands, VistaPrint B.V., which has the euro as its functional currency.
-VistaPrint B.V. translates its assets and liabilities at current rates of exchange in effect at the balance sheet date.
-The resulting gains and losses from translation are included as a component of other comprehensive income (loss).
+The majority of the Company's non-U.S. sales orders are manufactured by the Company's Dutch subsidiary which has the euro as its functional currency.
+The Company's Spanish subsidiary, which operates a marketing office in Barcelona, Spain, also has the euro as its functional currency.
+The Company's Dutch and Spanish subsidiaries translate their assets and liabilities at current rates of exchange in effect at the balance sheet date.
+The resulting gains and losses from translation are included as a component of other comprehensive income.
 All other non-U.S. subsidiaries have the U.S. dollar as their functional currency and transaction gains and losses and re-measurement of foreign currency denominated assets and liabilities are included in interest and other income (expense), net.
-Foreign currency transaction losses included in other income (expense), net for the years ended June 30, 2006 and 2005 were \$494 and \$371, respectively.
-Foreign currency transaction gains or losses included in other income (expense), net were not material in the year ended June 2004.
+Foreign currency transaction losses included in other income (expense), net for the years ended June 30, 2007, 2006 and 2005 were \$45, \$494 and \$371, respectively.